Cannabis Use Makes Young Brains More Sensitive to Cocaine, Finds Rodent Study

 The research group set out to examine the behavioral, molecular, and epigenetic changes that occur after exposing both adolescent and adult rats to WIN55212-2, a synthetic cannabinoid with similar effects to the naturally occurring tetrahydrocannabinol (THC).
 After exposure to WIN, both the adolescent and adult rats were given doses of cocaine, and the results compared against a control group.

 “We found that adolescent rats that had been pre-exposed to WIN had an enhanced reaction to their initial exposure to cocaine.
-Notably, we observed this effect in adolescent but not in adult rats,” said Philippe Melas, PhD, the paper's co-senior author, in .
+Notably, we observed this effect in adolescent but not in adult rats,” said Philippe Melas, PhD, the paper's co-senior author, in a press statement.

 “Studies on the addictive properties of cocaine have traditionally focused on the mesolimbic dopaminergic pathway, a brain system that underlies our motivation to pursue pleasurable experiences,” Melas explained.
 “While cannabis enhances mesolimbic dopaminergic activity similarly to cocaine, it also affects an entirely different neurochemical system that is widespread in the brain called the endocannabinoid system.
 This system is essential for brain development – a process that is still ongoing in adolescence.”

 The epigenetic effects of the cannabinoids seen in this study were found to be specific to adolescents and targeted the brain’s prefrontal cortex.
-This part of the brain plays a role in actions like long-term planning and self-control, and is , a fact that has been associated with teenagers’ propensity for risky behavior.
+This part of the brain plays a role in actions like long-term planning and self-control, and is one of the last regions of the brain to reach maturity, a fact that has been associated with teenagers’ propensity for risky behavior.
 But aberrant prefrontal cortex activity has also been observed in patients suffering from addiction.

 “Our findings suggest that exposure to psychoactive cannabinoids during adolescence primes the animals' prefrontal cortex, so that it responds differently to cocaine compared to animals who had been given cocaine without having previously experienced cannabis,” said Melas.